iamsmsr/minecraft_lite_OpenGL_project/README.md

 **A simple Minecraft-inspired 3D game in Python using PyOpenGL and GLUT.**
-(A video of the features are included in this repo)
+(A video of the features are included in this repo && This was a CSE423 Group Project)

 Features include:
 - Block world with trees, clouds, and cattle